-All supported commands and their data structures are defined in the CAN driver's header file grcan.h.
-In functions where only one argument is needed the pointer (void \arg) may be converted to an integer and interpreted directly, thus simplifying the code.
+All supported commands and their data structures are defined in the GRSPW driver's header file grspw.h.
+In functions where only one argument in needed the pointer (void arg) may be converted to an integer and interpreted directly, thus simplifying the code.